Impact

 220

-Alternative care homes supported2000
+Alternative care homes supported

-Care home managers and caregivers trained3644
+Care home managers and caregivers trained

-Children and youth reached2,330,000
+Children and youth reached

-Individuals reached500
+Individuals reached

 MoSS staff trained